-- 4. Our counselors are strongly encouraged, when they deem it appropriate, to inform the persons they are counseling of all procedures to report crimes on a voluntary, confidential basis for inclusion in the annual disclosure of crime statistics. - 5.
-Victims or witnesses may report crimes to persons designated as Campus Security Authorities, who will then forward only the report of the crime without divulging the name of victim or witness to the Department of Public Safety for inclusion in the annual crime report.
+- Stephen Cacace Enrollment Bursar Director 718.289.5629 Community Hall Rm ML - Dr. Evangelia Antonakos Chairperson - Mathematics & Computer Science 718.289.5100 Ext.
+Carl Polowczyk 308A - David Taylor AVP for Campus Operations 718.289.5598 South Hall Rm 204 - Dr. Alexander Lamazares Chairperson - World Languages & Culture 718.289.5632 Colston Hall Rm 200 - Dr. Chris Robinson Chairperson - Biology Sciences 718.289.5535 Meister Hall Rm 416 - Dr. Neal Phillip Chairperson - Chemistry, Earth Sciences & Environmental Sciences 718.289.5568 Meister Hall Rm 814 - Dr. Jalili Moghaddasi Chairperson - Engineering, Physics & Technology 718.289.5568 Meister Hall Rm 814 - Dr. Tonya Johnson Education & Academic Literacy 718.289.5685 Colston Hall Rm 426 witness to the Department of Public Safety for inclusion in the annual crime report.
 Names and numbers of Campus Security Authorities are located in the next section of this report.
 The College recognizes the importance of confidentiality to victims and witnesses of crimes.
 For the purposes of providing crime statistics pursuant to the Clery Act in the College's annual crime report, victim and witness information will not be included.
 However, complete confidentiality cannot be guaranteed in all other contexts.
 The College reserves the right to notify the police when it believes that such reporting is necessary for the protection of the College community.
-In many cases, however, that notification will be done without divulging the victim's identity and will be done only for providing a campus-wide safety alert. - 6.
-The College has established a department email (Public.Safety@bcc.cuny.edu) as an alternate means by which individuals can relay valuable information in an anonymous manner.
+In many cases, however, that notification will be done without divulging the victim's identity and will be done only for providing a campus-wide safety alert.

+- 6. The College has established a department email (Public.Safety@bcc.cuny.edu) as an alternate means by which individuals can relay valuable information in an anonymous manner.
 The College's goal is to provide a service to receive information from those individuals who are reluctant to become involved in reporting criminal activity and who realize that an injustice has occurred. - 7.
 The college has BIT (Behavioral Intervention Team), WPVAT (Work Place Violence Advisory Team) and Title IX Team which are three separate behavioral threat assessment teams that communicate with one another and have been created to identify, investigate, assess, refer, monitor and act in response to behaviors exhibited by a member of the college community that may pose a threat.
 The purpose of these three teams is to provide for the safety, health, and well-being of all its students, faculty, and staff. - 8.
 In the event you observe or are involved in an extreme or life-threatening situation call 911, the New York City emergency phone number.
 A call should also be made to the college Public Safety Department at x5911 or 718-289-5911 to expedite and direct responding emergency personnel to your location.